October is Domestic Violence Awareness Month

 The turning point of this story came after several years of warnings from my friends.
 One unique and inspiring book”Women Who Run With Wolves” by Dr. Clarissa Estes PH.D, helped me understand that women are not the weaker sex but are stronger than they are often allowed to believe.

 But the most crucial help came from my wise son (who knew what was happening before I did).
-Finally I realized that I did not deserve any of the abuse that created my daily walk on eggshells.
+Finally I realized that I did not deserve any of the abuse that created my daily walks on eggshells.

 Some of the fault for our marital problems are mine to bear.
 I had my own problems that allowed the abuse to begin, to continue and to escalate until I woke up!
 But…… Listen to me!
 I am already trying to blame myself!
 NO!
 I AM responsible for my behavior, not his temper, not his anger, not his belittling, not his abuse!